Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 Transaction successfully submitted.
 ```

-I execute it.And it seems to have gone well.Here we see this debugging information, so while I was explaining we got even more rewards so now it's two 2608 ADA.That seems to have worked.
+We execute it, and it seems to have gone well.
+Here we see this debugging information, so while explaining this tutorial, we received even more rewards so now it is at 2242 ADA.
+That seems to have worked.

 ```
 [nix-shell:~/plutus-pioneer-program/code/week10]$ ./scripts/query-utxo-user1.sh